-Mingde (Jack) Zheng received his B.S. degree in Biomedical Engineering with a focus in Bio-Instrumentation from the University of Texas at Austin in 2010.
-Later, he received his Master of Engineering and Ph.D. degrees also in Biomedical Engineering from Rutgers University in New Jersey.
-His graduate research focused on the design, fabrication and modeling of Lab-On-Chip micro-devices and their integration with on-board electronics for clinical diagnosis, biological sensing, Drug delivery, treatment of diseases and supportive cell/tissue culturing.
-Jack also collaborated on a number of different projects with researchers from Chemistry, Aerospace, Mechanical, and Material Science and Engineering departments.
-His research interests include developing human-centered electrical sensing systems, point-of-care-based diagnostic sensors for continuous, in-body biochemistry monitoring, creating functionally smart biomaterials as well as therapeutic treatment deployment strategies.
+Mingde (Jack) Zheng is a Biomedical scientist with extensive research experience in multidisciplinary fields covering Biomedical, Biochemical, Bioelectrical, Material Science, and Engineering.
+He received his B.S. degree in Biomedical Engineering with a focus in Bio-Instrumentation from the University of Texas at Austin in 2010.
+Later, he received his Master of Engineering and Ph.D. degrees in Biomedical Engineering from Rutgers University in New Jersey, specializing in developing novel biosensors and actuators.
+His graduate research focused on the design, fabrication, modeling, and implementation of In-Vitro Diagnostic micro-devices for clinical screening, biomolecular sensing, drug delivery, treatment of diseases, and supportive cell/tissue culturing.
+Jack also collaborated on projects with researchers from Chemistry, Aerospace, Mechanical, and Material Science and Engineering departments.
+His current research interests include developing natural human-machine interface technologies, IoT devices, artificial intelligence, novel sensors for continuous, in-body biomarkers monitoring, formulating functionally smart biomaterials as well as non-invasive transcutaneous actuation strategies.

-B.S., Biomedical Engineering (Bioinstrumentation), The University of Texas at Austin, 2010.
+B.S., Biomedical Engineering (Medical Instrumentation), The University of Texas at Austin, 2010.

-M.E., Biomedical Engineering (BioMEMS & Microfluidics), Rutgers, The State University of New Jersey, 2015.
+M.E., Biomedical Engineering (In-Vitro Diagnostics), Rutgers, The State University of New Jersey, 2015.

-Ph.D., Biomedical Engineering (Biosensors & Lab-on-Chip Devices), Rutgers, The State University of New Jersey, 2016.
+Ph.D., Biomedical Engineering (Biosensors & Bioelectrics ), Rutgers, The State University of New Jersey, 2016.

 Selected articles and publications